NOTHING CALLS FOR ORANGE SLICES LIKE THIS TIME OF YEAR

-Click on the link below for the microwave instructions
+Click HERE for the microwave instructions.

 We found that after microwaving, there was still a lot of surplus juice in the slices.
 Using a clean piece of kitchen paper, carefully press out as much liquid as you can.
 Be very gentle as you don’t want to damge the segments.
 Once you have removed the juice, place the segments somewhere warm to dry.
 Place them down separately so they don’t stick together.

 With the air-drying part of the process, keep them as flat as possible and turn them every day to stop them curling up too much.

 Due to the fact that ours were thin, they only took a couple of days to dry out and they didn’t shrink much.